junhong0902/WebPlugin-Powershell-Chrome/README.md

 1. Copy everything to CPM installation directory (use bin folder as reference, can exclude /bin/examples)
 2. Edit /bin/template.ps1, /bin/Seleniumprocess.ini and /bin/Seleniumprompts.ini
 3. Create a platform and points prompts and process files to the one we use here.
-4. Test by running "run.cmd verifypass", "run.cmd logon", "run.cmd changepass".
+4. Test each stages in PS by running "run.cmd verifypass", "run.cmd logon", "run.cmd changepass".
 Remember to update cpmparm.ini accordingly.

 ## Things to note
 1. Make sure to use the latest chrome driver that matches your chrome's version, copy it under lib folder.